Optimal Self-Stabilizing Mobile Byzantine-Tolerant Regular Register with bounded timestamp

-\begin{theorem} Let $n$ be the number of servers emulating the register and let $f$ be the number of Byzantine agents in the $(\Delta S, CUM)$ round-free Mobile Byzantine Failure model.
+\begin{theorem} Let $n$ be the number of servers emulating the register and let $f$ be the number of Byzantine agents in the $(\Delta S, CUM)$ round-free Mobile Byzantine Failure model with no transient failures.
 Let $\delta$ be the upper bound on the communication latencies in the synchronous system.
-If (i) $k\Delta \ge 2\delta$ (with $k \in {1,2}$) and (ii) $n \ge 2(k + 1)f + 1$, then $\mathcal{P}_{reg}$ implements a Self-Stabilizing SWMR Regular Register in the $(\Delta S, CUM)$ round-free Mobile Byzantine Failure model. \end{theorem}
+If (i) $n\geq 6f+1$ for $\Delta = 2\delta$ and (ii) $n \ge 8f+ 1$ for $\Delta = \delta$, then $\mathcal{P}_{reg}$ implements a SWMR Regular Register in the $(\Delta S, CUM)$ round-free Mobile Byzantine Failure model. \end{theorem}

-\begin{proofT} The proof simply follows from Theorem \ref{th:termination} and Theorem \ref{th:validity}. \end{proofT}
+\begin{proofT} The proof simply follows from Theorem \ref{th:termination} and Theorem \ref{th:validityCUM}. \end{proofT}